Review: CAT S31 is an entry-level smartphone with military-grade toughness

 CAT S31 review: Cameras

-On a regular smartphone this would be a major disappointment - even one priced the same as the $330 S31 - but it's clear that CAT, and manufacturer Bullitt, has focused on spending money elsewhere.
+On a regular smartphone, this would be a major disappointment - even one priced the same as the $330 S31 - but it's clear that CAT, and manufacturer Bullitt, has focused on spending money elsewhere.
 That, and I suspect making low-volume, specialist phones like these reduces the economies of scale and prevents manufacturers from buying better components at an affordable price.

 CAT S31 review: Software and performance

-I tried out PlayerUnknown's Battlegrounds - exactly the kind of intense, 3D, multiplayer game the S31 shouldn't have to deal with - and, sure enough, it was very slow to load then failed to work properly.
+I tried out PlayerUnknown's Battlegrounds - exactly the kind of intense, 3D, multiplayer game the S31 shouldn't have to deal with - and, sure enough, it was very slow to load and then failed to work properly.
 The similarly demanding Real Racing 3 by EA also took a long time to load, but played surprisingly well.
 Simpler games like Stack load quickly and play smoothly.
 A large 4,000mAh battery means the occasional game session shouldn't stop the phone from surviving a full day of work.

 CAT S31 review: Verdict

 If you need a tough phone for work - or are looking to buy them for your employees - but don't require much in the way of performance, the S31 is worth looking at.
-It can handle email, web browsing, photography and useful apps aimed at use in the construction site.
+It can handle email, web browsing, photography, and useful apps aimed at use in the construction site.
 It lets you bring smartphone functionality to hostile environments, but is unlikely to be your one-and-only handset.

 S31 buyers will appreciate the rugged design, but they'll be glad to get back to their iPhone, Galaxy or Pixel when they finish work for the day.
 Where the CAT S41 is arguably a capable smartphone in its own right, the cheaper S31's performance limitations mean it will probably spend its nights in your toolbox or van, not on your bedside table.